learn-the-web/topics/validators.md

 ---

-## Validating Javascript
+## Validating JavaScript

-Validating Javascript, also called linting, allows us to find major bugs in our code, or things that often cause weirdness.
+Validating JavaScript, also called linting, allows us to find major bugs in our code, or things that often cause weirdness.

 There are two major linters: JS Hint & JS Lint: